 1781: The following excerpt from Volume 1 of the 1914 book "Genealogical and Personal History of Beaver County, Pennsylvania" indicates that the roster above was made the day Jonathan McClure assumed command of his Lancaster County company.

 1785: The following excerpt from Volume 1 of the 1914 book "Genealogical and Personal History of Beaver County, Pennsylvania" indicates that Dauphin County was created out of part of Lancaster County on March 4, 1785.
-This means it is possible that Conrad Atley didn't have to move to get from Lancaster County to Dauphin County.
+This means it might not have been necessary for Conrad Atley to move to get from Lancaster County to Dauphin County.

 1787: Conrad Atley may have come to Bedford County from Dauphin County.
 The following composite image is from Volume 2 of the 1907 book "History of Dauphin County, Pennsylvania":